Emgariko/Bigint-Implementation/README.md

 Storage properties:

 - If the number stored by `big_integer` is from the range `[-2^95; 2^95 - 1]` then the storage doesn't allocate heap memory.
 Storage allocate no more than one block of heap memory per instance of `big_integer` otherwise.
--  Copy constructor and assignment operator has `O(1)` complexity and satisfy no-throw exceptions guarantee.
+-  Copy constructor and assignment operator has `O(1)` complexity and satisfies no-throw exceptions guarantee.